What is values-based investing?

 To understand values-based investing, we first need to place it within the context of sustainable investing.
 Sustainable investing is an umbrella term used to describe investment approaches that incorporate financial as well as social and environmental objectives.

-- Values-based investing: An investment approach that reflects one’s values by avoiding or increasing exposure to specific companies, sectors, or business practices.
+- Values-based investing: Reflecting your values through an investment strategy that avoids or increases exposures to specific companies, sectors, or business practices.

-- ESG: An investment approach where consideration of environmental, social, and governance (ESG) factors is a key component of the implementation and portfolio construction investment decisions.
+- ESG: Actively considering environmental, social, and governance (ESG) factors as a key component of the implementation and portfolio construction investment decisions.

-- Thematic investing: Invests in companies and funds that target specific themes or issues, such as water, clean energy, and gender diversity.
+- Thematic investing: Investing in companies that target specific themes or issues, such as water, clean energy, and gender diversity.

-- Impact investing: Invests in companies, organizations, and funds with the intention of generating positive, measurable social and/or environmental outcomes alongside financial return.
+- Impact investing: Investing in companies, organizations, and funds with the intention of generating positive social and/or environmental impact alongside financial return.

 What is values-based investing?

-Historically, values-based investing limited exposure to so-called “sin stocks,” such as alcohol, tobacco, and firearms.
-However, today’s investors can take a more granular approach and positively screen for companies that are addressing a more comprehensive list of values.
+Values-aligned portfolios are not new to the market.
+Historically, VBI eliminated exposure to so-called “sin stocks,” such as alcohol, tobacco, and firearms.
+Today’s investors can take a more nuanced approach by using technology to better match their investment choices relative to a growing list of values.

 Here’s what that looks like in practice: